-After successfully training federal agents at the DEA (Drug Enforcement Administration, a law enforcement agency that is part of the U.S. Department of Justice) in New York, Hope for Justice was invited to provide human trafficking training at other DEA offices.
+After successfully training federal agents at the DEA (Drug Enforcement Administration) in New York, Hope for Justice was invited to provide human trafficking training at other DEA offices.
 "Law enforcement is waking up to the fact that there is a real nexus between human trafficking and drug trafficking - the perpetrators are often the same people," explained our team leader, Richard Schoeberl.